-April 18, 2017 — Palace Casino Resort cares about the environment outside it’s doors as much as the smoke-free environment within.
-As the world prepares to celebrate Earth Day on April 22, the Palace Casino Resort continues to make improvements to reduce the resort’s energy usage.
+As the world prepares to celebrate Earth Day on April 22, the Palace Casino Resort continues their commitment to our environment by making improvements to reduce the resort’s energy usage.
 The resort’s most recent project includes replacing over 900 fixtures and lights, in addition to thermostats in all hotel guest rooms.

 The 900+ fixtures and lamps replaced will result in an estimated annual savings of 315,630 kilowatt-hours.
 In January, the resort completed a guest room thermostat project, which included replacement of 252 thermostats.
 The new, smart, electronic Telkonet thermostats interface with a system at the hotel front desk, which allows unsold guest rooms and suites to automatically be adjusted to higher efficiency settings.